vikramareddy/AI-100-Design-Implement-Azure-AISol/Lab9-Test_Bots_DirectLine/02-Test_Bots_DirectLine.md

 ![Bearer Token](../images//bearer.png)

 1. Open **Postman**

 1. For the type, ensure that **GET** is selected

 1. For the url, type **https://directline.botframework.com/api/conversations/{conversationId}/messages**.
-Be sure to replace the converstationId with your specific converstation id
+Be sure to replace the conversationId with your specific conversation id

-1. Click **Authorization**, for the type, select **Bearer Token**
+1. Select **Authorization**, for the type, select **Bearer Token**

 1. Set the value to **{Your Direct Line Secret}**

 1. Finally, select **Send**.

 1. Inspect your results.

 1. Create a new conversation with your console app and be sure to search for pictures.

-1. Create a new request using Postman using the new converstation id.
+1. Create a new request using Postman using the new conversation id.

 1. Inspect the response returned.
 You should find the image url displayed within the images array of the response

 ![Images Array Example](../images//imagesarray.png)